cfthompson/maresTail/azure/README.md

 3. Install the Zero Tier client on your local machine and join the network you created.
 You can find documentation on this on the Zero Tier site.

-4. Decide on an AWS region, AMI, and VPC, and make a note of these id's.
-Create a security group in that region and VPC that allows the following inbound (and everything outbound):

-   - RDP (TCP 3389) from only your ip address ("My IP" in the ec2 security group console dropdown)
-   - All Trafic from the address space of your Zero Tier VPN network.

- 5. Create an EC2 keypair and download the private key.
-You'll need it to decrypt the Administrator password.

- 6. Populate the terraform variables, either by changing the default values in variables.tf or passing them on the CLI.
-Specifically, set the AMI, secuirty group id, and keypair (all from step 4), and optionally change the instance type if you want a different instance type.

- Note: the vpcid variable currently isn't used, as the vpc gets matched via the security group parameter.

 ## Deploy:

  1. Run terraform init to download the providers.

  2. Run terraform plan to see what will be created, terraform apply to create it, and/or terraform destroy to tear it all down.

  3. RDP in, see if things are working, join the zerotier network, authorize the new node on your zerotier network, install VB-Cable, log into steam, click the noLockLogout shortcut, login to steam on your local linux machine, and see if you can stream your windows games.
+For now, the windows username and password are hardcoded in the template, and the public ip can be obtained from the Azure Portal or (probably) the CLI.